Buying a car: a buyer's checklist

 If you require further information about used car warranties, contact the Consumer Protection Advice Line on 1300 304 054.

-Implied warranties under the Fair Trading Act
+Implied warranties under the Australian Consumer Law (ACL)

 For example, a vehicle may be considered not to be of merchantable quality if there is a major defect which prevents it from being used in the normal way, or makes it unsafe to drive (eg faulty brakes, faulty steering, major structural rust).